incoming-inc/ios-template-app/widget-integration.md

 For the product name, enter e.g ‘widget’, which should automatically set the bundle ID to `com.yourcompany.yourapp.widget`.
 This bundle ID should match the app ID created previously in the Apple Developer Portal.

+Note: You may want to have the widget's target bundle version number identical to the containing app bundle version number, or you may get a warning when submitting your app to iTunes connect.

 ### Configure the app and widget target capabilities